 A must go experience and it's free.
 It's great to see the museum and treasures inside.
 Beware there maybe a queue but worth it.

-Just behind the Royal Square and the Palace, it's very easy to find.
-There are many museums there, but when you mention the Royal Museum of Art, basic taxi drivers are not mistaken.
-If some taxi drivers intentionally want to make a detour, you ask him - "Don’t you know the Royal Gallery?
-Generally, he dares not bid freely.
-There are now separate fees for classical and modern works.
-I suggest that if time is limited, you can see the works of the masters.
-Many, some of the works that we know well in middle school, such as the death of Mara, are hanging quietly in a corner of the second floor, you can enjoy them at will.
-It took me half a day to impress people with the works of Bruegel and Rubens.
-Bruegel has a special display in a room on the second floor, which is the largest collection of Bruegel's works besides Vienna.
-His depiction of rural life brings people back to the countryside hundreds of years ago.
-But Rubens'works can cover the walls for half a year.
-Sitting in a chair in the middle of the hall, you can still feel the great visual impact.
-There is a large souvenir bookstore on the first floor, which sells all kinds of gadgets and art books with the Royal Gallery logo, but at a high price.
+Just behind the Royal Plaza and the Royal Palace, it is very easy to find.
+There are many museums there, but when you mention the Royal Museum, the basic taxi driver can't get it wrong.
+If some taxi drivers deliberately want to detour, you just ask him: Don’t you know the Royal Museum?
+Generally, he dare not make a price casually.
+There are now separate charges for works by classical masters and modern works.
+I suggest that if time is limited, just watch the master's work.
+There are so many works that we were familiar with in middle school, such as The Death of Mara, are quietly hung in a corner of the second floor, and you can enjoy them as you please.
+I spent half a day, and the works of Bruegel and Rubens were impressive.
+Bruegel has a special display in a room on the second floor.
+This is the place where Bruegel's works are collected most apart from Vienna.
+The country life he portrayed makes people suddenly return to the countryside hundreds of years ago.
+Rubens' work is basically a masterpiece that can cover the walls for half a year.
+Sitting on a chair in the center of the hall, you can still feel a huge visual impact.
+There is a large souvenir bookstore at the exit on the first floor, selling all kinds of gadgets and art books with the Royal Museum's logo, but the price is expensive.
 There is a cafe on the left side of the entrance hall on the first floor.
-The decoration inside is interesting and you can see the scenery outside (there are many statues of people).
+The decoration inside is very interesting and you can see the scenery outside (there are many statues of people).
 The price is not expensive.